driv/flux-image-updates/README.md

 Use the `identity.pub` public key from the secret as a deployment key with write access for your repo.
 Do not push the secret to git.

 # Kpack secrets
+Dockerhub and GitHub access is needed.

 Create a token with read/write access. https://hub.docker.com/settings/security

-Replace `<username>` with your DockerHub username and <token> with your generated token, and apply the secret.
+Replace `<username>` with your DockerHub username and `<token>` with your generated token, and apply the secret.
 Do not push the secret to git.
-You can use the private key from `gotk-secret.yaml` or create a new one (it only needs read access).

 ```
 apiVersion: v1
 kind: Secret